shunyeka/mongo_queue/README.md

 ### Change Log:

+#### v0.1.1

+- Added find_and_update for finding the next job added process to pick the next job if the previous is already locked with multiple retries..

 #### v0.1.0

 - Added optional inc_attempt parameter for job.release.
 This will allow user to choose if they want to increment the attempt when releasing a job.